 Local Streets and Roads Programs

-2000 Measure B and 2014 Measure BB funds local transportation improvements in throughout Alameda County.
+2000 Measure B and 2014 Measure BB both fund local transportation improvements throughout Alameda County.
 Recipients of Local Streets and Roads Direct Local Distributions include 14 cities and Alameda County.
-As a flexible funding source for recipients, Measure B and Measure BB can be used for transportation priorities determined locally that includes streets and roads improvements, bicycle/pedestrian enhancements, and transit related projects.
+As flexible funding sources for recipients, Measure B and Measure BB can be used for transportation priorities determined locally that include streets and roads improvements, bicycle/pedestrian enhancements and transit-related projects.

 Annually, Alameda CTC distributes approximately $50 million in Direct Local Distributions for local transportation improvements.
 Direct Local Distributions are based on a formula of population and road miles and are used broadly for local transportation needs.
 Improvements funded include pavement rehabilitation programs, sidewalk repair programs, streetscape improvement projects and street maintenance programs.

 - Annual Allocation for Measure B and Measure BB Direct Local Distributions is approximately $50 million.

 - The use of these allocations is determined at the local level and can fund a variety of transportation improvements.

-- Recipients include 14 cities and the County.
+- Recipients include 14 cities and Alameda County.

 Capital improvements for surface streets and arterial roads